temporalio/sdk-php/README.md

 ## Installation

-SDK is available as composer repository and can be installed using the following command in a root of your project:
+SDK is available as composer package and can be installed using the following command in a root of your project:

 ```bash